pingidentity/terraform-provider-pingdirectory/examples/server-profiles/README.md

 The `getting-started` directory corresponds to the PingDirectory [getting-started server profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started/pingdirectory/pd.profile/dsconfig).

 The `baseline` directory corresponds to the PingDirectory [baseline server profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/baseline/pingdirectory/pd.profile/dsconfig).
+The `baseline` configuration relies on certain schema elements being present on the server, so some of the configuration will not be able to be applied without that schema.
+See the schema files [here](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/baseline/pingdirectory/pd.profile/server-root/pre-setup/config/schema).